Sairyss/domain-driven-hexagon/README.md

 The data flow here looks something like this: repository receives a domain `Entity` from application service, maps it to database schema/ORM format, does required operations and maps it back to domain `Entity` and returns it back to service.

 **Keep in mind** that application's core is not allowed to depend on repositories directly, instead it depends on abstractions (ports/interfaces).
+This makes data retrieval technology-agnostic.

 ### Examples